TripleYei/SSG/_posts/2023-1-13-retos-programacion.markdown

 ~~~~

-Show first name of patients that start with the letter 'C'
+Show first name of patients that start with the letter 'C'.

-Mostrar el nombre del paciente que empiece con la letra C
+Mostrar el nombre del paciente que empiece con la letra C.

 ~~~~
 SELECT first_name from patients WHERE first_name LIKE "C%";
 ~~~~

-Show first name, last name, and gender of patients who's gender is 'M'
+Show first name, last name, and gender of patients who's gender is 'M'.

-Mostrar nombre, apellido, y genero del paciente, genero es M
+Mostrar nombre, apellido, y genero del paciente, genero es M.

 ~~~~
 SELECT first_name,last_name,gender from patients WHERE gender="M";
 ~~~~

-Show first name and last name of patients that weight within the range of 100 to 120 (inclusive)
+Show first name and last name of patients that weight within the range of 100 to 120 (inclusive).

-Mostrar nombre y apellido del paciente, el peso sea entre 100 y 120
+Mostrar nombre y apellido del paciente, el peso sea entre 100 y 120.
 ~~~~
 SELECT first_name,last_name from patients WHERE weight between 100 AND 120;
 ~~~~

 Update the patients table for the allergies column.
-If the patient's allergies is null then replace it with 'NKA'
+If the patient's allergies is null then replace it with 'NKA'.

 Actualizar la tabla pacientes, columna alergias.
-Si el paciente alérgico es nulo reemplza con "NKA"
+Si el paciente alérgico es nulo reemplza con "NKA".
 ~~~~
 UPDATE patients SET  allergies = "NKA" where allergies is NULL;
 ~~~~